nicholasdille/dille.name/_posts/2018/2018-08-19-how-to-reduce-the-build-time-of-a-monolithic-docker-image.md

 This approach is especially helpful if you are using a CI/CD tool to build your images.
 Populating the build cache from the previous build reduces build times even when build agents are recreated.

+## Automation

+I have published a [PowerShell modules automating the process of merging layers](/blog/2018/09/07/how-to-automate-the-merging-of-layers-from-docker-images-in-powershell/) from a base image and all derived images.

 ## Limitations

 At this stage, assembling an image requires the layers to be independent.
 The last change to every single file wins, meaning that only one layer is able to change a file.
 For example, if one section modifies a configuration file and another section modifies the same configuration file, only the last change will be present in the resulting image.

 As a consequence, package managers like `dpkg` and `rpm` will not work out of the box using this approach.
-This will be the topic of part 2 in this series.
+This will be the topic of part 3 in this series.